manojknambiar/BabyMonitor/README.md

 # Baby Monitor using Raspberry Pi & Andriod
-A low cost BabyMonitor (&lt;50$) using Raspberry Pi,nigh vision camera and an Android app
+A low cost BabyMonitor (&lt;50$) using OpenCV 3, MQTT, Flask and Anriod